Syed-Hamza-Zahir/mongodb/README.md

 - Vagrant is capable of running two or more virtual machines at once with different configurations.

 ## Tasks
-- Research how to create a multi machine vagrant environment
 - Add a second virtual machine called "db" to your Vagrant file
 - Configure the db machine with a different IP from the app
 - Provision the db machine with a MongoDB database
-	- You can test your database is working correctly by running the test suite in the test folder.
-There are two sets of tests.
-One for the app VM and one for the db VM.
-Make them all pass.
-	``cd test rake spec``
+- Automate this task

 ## Creating a multi machine vagrant environment
 - Multiple machines are defined within the same project Vagrantfile using the config.vm.define method call.